top of page

 Identity conflicts

 Since its earliest days, Mt.
-Yudono has been deeply influenced by Shingon Buddhism, a major school of Esoteric Buddhism.
-According to legend, the sect’s founder—Kūkai (also known as Kōbō Daishi)—personally sanctified Mt.
-Yudono in the 9th century, establishing it as a sacred site of esoteric practice.
-Over the centuries, pilgrims from across northern Japan flocked to the mountain, recognizing its profound significance within the Shingon tradition.
-In 1733, official records noted an astonishing 157,000 pilgrims visiting the site.
+Yudono has been deeply associated with Shingon Buddhism, a major school of Esoteric Buddhism.
+According to Mt.
+Yudono's Buddhist tradition, the sect’s founder, Kukai (Kobo Daishi), personally sanctified the mountain in the 9th century, establishing it as a sacred site of esoteric practice.
+Over the centuries, pilgrims from across northern Japan traveled to Mt.
+Yudono, drawn by its profound spiritual significance within the Shingon tradition.
+In 1733, official records note that 157,000 pilgrims had visited the site, and within those numbers, the famous haiku poet Matsuo Basho who dedicated two haikus to Mt.
+Yudono, proof of its popularity back in the 18th century.

-In the late 16th century, between 1570 and 1592, Mt.
+Between 1570 and 1592, Mt.
 Yudono was formally incorporated into the triad of the Dewa Sanzan, replacing Mt.
-Chōkai as the third sacred peak.
-This decision was primarily driven by geography: Mt.
-Chōkai lay too far from the other two mountains—Mt.
+Hayama as the third sacred peak.
+This reconfiguration was driven primarily by geographical considerations: Mt.
+Hayama (Sagae city) was too far from Mt.
 Haguro and Mt.
-Gassan—while Mt.
+Gassan, whereas Mt.
 Yudono formed a more natural continuation of the same mountain range.
-Despite significant differences in spiritual character and tradition from Haguro and Gassan, the temples of Mt.
-Yudono accepted this new designation, believing it would not harm their practice or standing.
+Although the spiritual character of Mt.
+Yudono, rooted in Shingon Buddhist practice, differed from that of the other two peaks, its temples accepted the new designation.
+They perceived it as compatible with their own rituals and status, particularly because both Mt.
+Haguro and Mt.
+Yudono shared a similar doctrinal belief in the possibility of rebirth within the mountain.

-That harmony was disrupted in 1868, when the Meiji Restoration replaced the Tokugawa shogunate with a new central government seeking to construct a unified national identity.
-This effort placed Shinto at the heart of state ideology and led to shinbutsu bunri (神仏分離), the enforced separation of Shinto and Buddhism.
-Religions considered “primitive” or “superstitious,” such as Shugendō (Japanese mountain asceticism), were outlawed, and in 1869, the government ordered the whole Dewa Sanzan mountain group to be converted into Shinto sites, starting with Mt.
+This harmony was disrupted in 1868 with the Meiji Restoration, when the new central government sought to construct a unified national identity centered on Shinto.
+This policy led to shinbutsu bunri 神仏分離, the mandated division of Shinto and Buddhist practices, historically observed in combination.
+Religions considered “primitive” or “superstitious,” including Shugendo (mountain ascetic practices), were prohibited.
+In 1869, the government ordered the Dewa Sanzan mountains to be converted into Shinto sites, beginning with Mt.
 Haguro.

 In 1873, Mt.
-Yudono was forcibly transformed into a Shinto shrine, despite fierce resistance from its main temples, Chūrenji and Dainichibō.
-Buddhist icons and statues were removed—some preserved in the temples, others destroyed.
-Buddhist monuments along the Rokujurigoe Kaidō were damaged or desecrated; statues were beheaded or smashed.
-For countless pilgrims, this marked a devastating loss.
-To them, Mt.
-Yudono and its sacred trail had been stripped of their spiritual essence.
+Yudono was officially made a Shinto shrine despite strong resistance from its principal temples, Churenji and Dainichibo.
+Buddhist icons and statues were removed—some preserved in temple repositories, others destroyed—and many monuments along the Rokujurigoe Kaido were damaged or desecrated.
+Statues were decapitated or smashed, and for countless pilgrims, these acts represented a profound spiritual loss.

 DSC_8006.jpg